camilla-cs/APIproject2024/README.md

 ## R1: Addressing the Problem
-The intent behind this API project is to create a system for climbers to store rock climbing and bouldering routes, having the possibility to check the presence of any events and the possibility to create a community of climbing enthusiasts.
+The intent behind this API project is to create a system for climbers to store rock climbing and bouldering routes, easily check the presence of any events, and foster a community of climbing enthusiasts.

-As a climber myself there are little events dedicated to climbers since most of them are being shared in closed forums or only in the gyms themselves.
-Moreover these informations are scattered in differe sites, making it difficult and more time consuming.
+As a climber, I have observed that there are few events dedicated to climbers, and most of them are shared in closed forums or only within the climbing gyms.
+Moreover, these informations are across different websites, making it difficult and time consuming.
-There is no single platform where climbers can find detailed information about different climbing locations, their difficulty levels, and upcoming events and often lack a solid community space to engage with fellow climbers, share experiences and participate in events.
+There is no single platform where climbers can find detailed information about different climbing locations, their difficulty levels, and upcoming events.
+Additionally,climbers often lack a solid community space to engage with fellow climbers, share experiences and participate in events.

-This API allows to retain information about the location, difficulty level of a location and users are allowed to create posts.
+This API aims to address these issues by centralizing information about climbing locations and events.
+It allows users to:
+- retain detailed information about climbing locations, including the difficulty level.
+- create posts to share their climbing experiences.
+- view and join events created by admin.

 Admins can create events at different climbing locations, detailing the date and time of the event, and the different levels of experience required.
-Users can join or leave events and can decide whether to join an event by looking at the grade of difficulty.
+Users can join or leave events based on their interest and skill level.

+This API ensures data consistency and security through the use of SQLAlchemy for ORM.
+This allows efficient data querying and manipulation while maintaining data integrity.
+The API is designed to be scalable, handling a growing number of users and events.

 ## R2: Tracking the tasks

 [Trello Board](https://trello.com/b/0Xr1Krxi/t2a2-api-assignment)

-The tasks are tracked by using a kanban method in trello.com and organized them in : to do, doing and done.
+The tasks are tracked by using a kanban method in 'trello.com' and organized them in : to do, doing and done.
-The tasks were mainly organized before designing and coding the API, and some were added along the way.
+The tasks were mainly organized before designing and coding the API.

 First thing I focused on was the ERD diagram, essential for starting the coding part of the project.
 Then I divided the workload in three: I started coding the User and Post table, completing the models and controllers.
 I checked that the endpoints in Insomnia worked so I could do the same thing for Event, ClimbingLocation and the join table called UserEvent.